 1) Review Your Offer

-If you're struggling to sell your product or service, then the first question to ask is if your offer is is of value to your audience.
+If you're struggling to sell your product or service, then your business isn't making money, The first question to ask is if your offer is of value to your audience.

 The second question is whether you're communicating that value effectively.